JORDANKLANFER/jbrowse2_project/README.md

 npm -v # should print `10.8.2`
 ```
 ## 2.1.2 Node.js on Linux for AWS
- See https://nodejs.org/en/download/package-manager for more detail.
+ See https://nodejs.org/en/download/package-manager for more details.
 On AWS, you may need to run `sudo apt install unzip` first.
 ```
 # Install fnm (Fast Node Manager)
 curl -fsSL https://fnm.vercel.app/install | bash